From 18 October 2021

-Individual departments (and colleges) will be able to choose when to start using the eExpenses system and when to stop accepting the existing expenses claim form (in the window until it is retired).
+Individual departments (and colleges) will be able to choose when to start using the eExpenses system and when to stop accepting the existing expenses claim form (in the window until it is retired at Easter 2022).

 Users will be supported by online training and guidance, the Claimant QRG (Quick Reference Guide), the Approver QRG, and the SAP Concur 24 hour support desk (details of which will be published when eExpenses is live).

 April 2020: Initial user feedback (proof of concept)